jvs/knives/rules.md

 ## Finding the Shadow Banker

 - Player with **Ghost of the strong suit** is the shadow banker (secret partner)
-- If “Knives only”: Player with **Ghost of Knives** is the shadow banker
+- If "Knives only": Player with **Ghost of Knives** is the shadow banker
 - Identity revealed when Ghost is played
 - Banker and shadow banker combine won tricks to count coins together
 - If banker has the Ghost, they play solo (no partner)